anmolss111/TypingDNA-Hackathon-2020/README.md

 ## What's next for Typing DNA Command Line Authenticator
 With some small changes in the code this can be deployed on the server and as a proper application for Mac Users.
 The same shell scripts and the backend can be reutilised for authenticating command requests on a server.

+## Demo
 https://www.youtube.com/watch?v=J__W6lRfKM0

+## Setup

+Install python3, npm, ng cli, PostgreSQL, Dango, Django CORS, Django Rest framework Clone the Repo

+PostgreSQL Setup:
+Create a database named "typingdna" with "root" user and password for the user as "root" else change this in the setting files for Django application

+Django Setup:
+python3 manage.py makemigrations backend
+python3 manage.py migrate
+python3 manage.py runserver

+Angular Setup:
+npm install
+ng serve

+Swift:
+Build the application

+Shell:
+Change the path to your localpath
+Add it as the starting run command parameter in the terminal properties.